 - Use only these following solvents on the Rear Box fittings:

 - We recommend using Rectorseal® Mike 425L as the best solvent.
 If that cannot be found then Standard Clear Medium PVC Cement (Sold at local hardware stores) will also work, but may cause crazing on the rearbox fittings.
-This crazing will not affect the fittings.
+This crazing could affect the fittings in some cases.

 - ***DO NOT USE the any of the following as they can damage the Rear Box: